Criminal Justice Administration – cja453 (3 credits)

-Explore the influence of politics and fiscal realities in budgeting.
+- Explore the influence of politics and fiscal realities in budgeting.

 Administrative Challenges and Practices

-Evaluate the rights of criminal justice employees.
+- Evaluate the rights of criminal justice employees.

-Understand discipline, labor relations and liability in criminal justice organizations.
+- Understand discipline, labor relations and liability in criminal justice organizations.

-Examine current uses of technology in criminal justice administration.
+- Examine current uses of technology in criminal justice administration.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.